 You’ll use our well-known pitch framework to help you fashion your pitch into a compelling story.
 You’ll get a bunch of detailed coaching on what separates a good pitch from all the rest.
 You’ll see how to avoid becoming a Dragon’s Den (or Lion’s Den, Den D, Leijonan Kita, マネーの虎, Tu Oportunidad, or Shark’s Tank) fatality before you even get started.

 And you’ll learn the power of putting the right pitch in front of the right people at the right time for the right feedback.

 - A pitch for your idea in the form of a compelling story

-- Insight into how to tell that story effectively to various audiences and stand out in doing so
+- Insight into how to tell that story effectively to various audiences and stand out among the rest

-- A heads-up on stuff that matters as much (or more!) than what’s actually in your pitch
+- A road-tested heads-up on stuff that matters as much (and sometimes more!) than what’s actually in your pitch

 - Guidance on getting out into your value network with your story as vehicle for pressure-testing your idea and validating your customers